jwplayer/ott-web-app/docs/features/user-watchlists.md

 Cleeng customer `externalData` attribute has maxsize of 5000 symbols.

-The length of one stringified object of History equals to 52 symbols, one Favorites object equals to 22 symbols.
-Taking into account only History objects, we get 5000 / 52 = ~96, so 48 for Favorites and 48 for History.
-We also leave some extra space for possible further updates.
+The length of one stringified object of History equals to 84 symbols (84 x 30 items = 2520), one Favorites object equals to 22 symbols (22 * 30 items = 660).
+So in total we have 2520 + 660 = 3180 symbols.

 We rotate the oldest continue watching object to the first item position after its progress property gets a new value.